Children’s opinions matter

 This project addresses the urgent need for research on student well-being in contexts of crisis (environmental, democratic, international) and explores how the emotions generated by these contexts influence democratic engagement.

-Our Methodology: Combining Data with Real-Life Experience
+The Methodology: Combining Data with Real-Life Experience

 KIDSONCLIMATE combines two scientific approaches to understand youth perspectives: